-While you will want to establish good sleeping patterns for your baby sometime within their first year, you are never obliged to start sleep training at any specific age.
-Some learn early, some learn later.
+While you will want to establish good sleeping patterns for your baby sometimes within their first year, you are never obliged to start sleep training at any specific age.
+Some learn early, and some learn later.
 It is always better to do what is best for your family and your baby.
 If you do want to sleep train, you’ll probably ask yourself at what age you should be doing it, and if starting as young as 3-4 months is too early to sleep train.

 It’s inadvisable to start sleep training before 3 months of age, but at 3-4 months, babies could be ready to begin the process of sleep training.
 This is a good age to start developing good sleep habits, as they are able to go for longer periods of time between feeding, and are at the beginning stages of being able to self-soothe.

 Though there is no one-size-fits-all answer on when to start sleep training your baby, if you feel you and your baby are ready, this article will help you out in making the most informed decision about sleep training your 3-4 month-old baby.

 Those first few months of a baby’s life can be exhausting for the parents.
 You have (or had) an established sleep schedule, and you’re finding that working on the baby’s time is exhausting.
 Sleep training may seem like the best solution in this case, but depending on your baby’s age, it may be too early.

 Unfortunately for your sleep schedule, sleep training too early can be harmful to your baby’s development.
 The younger the baby is, the more feedings they will need throughout the day, including at night, so try not to start sleeping training before your baby is 3-4 months of age.